on-nix/python/README.md

 # Why

-To make using Nix on Python projects as simple as possible :heavy_check_mark:
+To make using Nix on Python projects as simple as possible!

+Just:
-Just copy and paste the examples, pick the projects of your choice, and use!
+1. Copy and paste the examples
+2. Pick the [Python][PYTHON] projects of your choice,
-:nerd_face:
+3. Profit! :chart_with_upwards_trend:

 # List of available projects